mit-dci/terraform-aws-opencbdc-tctl/README.md

 This means the port must be specified in the url you enter into the browser `https://test-controller.<base_domain>:8443/auth`.
 The appropriate record is also provided as an output `route53_endpoints.ui_endpoint`.

+## Configure Opensearch Permissions
+In order for Amazon Kinesis Firehose to push OpenSearch, you will need to configure permissions for it inside of the OpenSearch cluster.
+You can do so via the following steps:

+1. Login to the OpenSearch dashboard.
+You can find the url under General information of your cluster
+2. From the navigation pane, choose Security.
+3. Choose Roles.
+4. Search for the all_access role.
+5. Choose the Mapped users tab.
+6. On the Mapped users dialog page, choose Manage mapping.
+7. Under Backend roles, enter the role ARN created for Amazon Kenisis Firehose.
+8. Choose Map.
+Your Amazon Kenisis Firehose should now be able to forward data to your OpenSearch Service domain.

+Additionally, you may want to give your admin user the all_access permission along with the IAM user you use to access the AWS console.
+This will allow cluster attributes visibility from the console.

 ## Request Limit Increases (Optional)
 Some plots shown in the paper require a great deal of compute power to reproduce.
 The default quotas for EC2 instances set on AWS accounts will likely be insufficient in some cases.